muthumass1431-cmyk/EX-NO-1/README.md

-# Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models
+# Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Model

 .
 Experiment:
 Develop a comprehensive report for the following exercises: